HM galley Pigot: Capture

 Pigot took up her station in the Seconnet River.
 This proved to be a problem for the Americans and the American commander in Rhode Island, General John Sullivan decided to attempt to remove her.
 He appointed Major Silas Talbot to command of the schooner Hawk (or Hawke).
 Hawk belonged to the Providence River squadron that the Continental Army organized after the failure of the attack on Rhode Island.
 She was a small vessel, 70 tons (bm), armed with only two guns, both 3-pounders, and Talbot gathered 60 volunteers to man her.

 Hawk left Providence on 25 October but had to wait several times for better winds, or night.
 On the way she picked up 15 more men.
 On the night of 27 October Talbot launched his attack.
 He had rigged a kedge anchor to Hawk's bowsprit so as he came up along Pigot he was able to tear open the anti-boarding nets she had rigged.

 At 2:30am on 28 October, Dunlop was awakened with the news that a strange vessel was approaching.
 He rushed on deck to discover that only the quartermaster and three men were on deck and that, in disregard of his orders, Pigot's guns were not primed.
 He and the men on deck fired small arms, but a volley of small arms fire from the men on Hawk drove all but Dunlop below decks.
 Dunlop attempted to resist but was soon overpowered.
 There were no casualties on either side.

 Talbot sailed Pigot out to sea; he arrived at Stonington, Connecticut the next day.
 From there the Americans sent the prisoners to Providence, Rhode Island.
 They arrived there on 2 November and were incarcerated on board a prison ship.

 On 14 November the Continental Congress passed a resolution recognizing Talbot's feat in capturing Pigot, and promoted him to lieutenant colonel.
 The Rhode Island General Assembly awarded Talbot with an honour sword in recognition of his exploit.

 American service

 Pigot was condemned as a prize of war on 25 November.

 Sullivan received the consent of the Rhode Island authorities to acquire some vessels.
 He bought Pigot in November, and the sloop Argo the next spring.
-The Americans took Pigot into service with Talbot as her captain.
+The Rhode Island State Navy took Pigot into service with Talbot as her captain.
 She served until 1779 and was sold in 1780.
 A Captain Clarke had replaced Talbot, who went on to command Argo.
 Governor Greene of Rhode Island, but then at Philadelphia, instructed William Ellery to have Clarke sail Pigot to Providence and that she be sold there as she was too rotten and too dull a sailer to warrant retaining in service, and it would be too expensive to refit her.
 Legend has it that she was subsequently burned.